 Your address, phone number, children’s names, the neighborhood where you live, your children’s school, and other information may seem harmless to enter online or share on social media, but just one bit of personal information can leave you susceptible to identity thieves and predators.

 Thankfully, there are measures you can take should you need to share personal information.

-Do not ever save your credit card information or address in your computer either.
+Do not save your credit card information or address on your computer either.
 We know it’s convenient, but that doesn’t mean it’s safe.

 And if you are sharing cute pictures of your children on your social media pages, don’t tag or say what school they go to or the neighborhood you live in.